mag-noise/magscreen/README.md

 # Magnetic Cleanliness Screening

-Authors: Cole Dorman, Chris Piker
+*Source Authors: Chris Piker, Cole Dorman*

-## Summary

-*fixme: Insert sentence on why the stray field and dipole moment must be know for parts on spacecraft*
+*Apparatus & Measurment Concept: David Miles*

-Magnetic cleanliness screening is the process of determining the magnetic properties of various parts before they are added to instrument and satellite  assemblies.
+Magnetic cleanliness screening is the process of determining the magnetic properties of various parts before they are added to instrumentation that measures magnetic fields.
 The properties of interest are the stray field and dipole moment.
-To determine these properties the part in question is rotated in the presence of three, three-axis, magnetometers.
-Raw field measurements collected are then input into calculations detailed below which provide the dipole moment and stray field at 1 meter.
+Typically a full field characterization is unnecessary.
+A simple pass/fail measurement of the worst possible magnetic field distortion created by an object is typically good enough for instrument construction purposes.
+This software is intended for use with an apparatus that rotates the part to be screened at a constant rate while the 3-axis magnetic field is regularly sampled at 2-N locations in space near the part.  *Magscreen* was written using the [TwinLeaf VMR](https://github.com/twinleaf/tio-python) sensors for thier simple serial interface, though it easily could be adapted for other equipment.

-## Apparatus
+## Screening Apparatus

 The following equipment is needed: